 Sighing, he rested his head on her knees.
 He was at a loss for words.
 His soul was gutted.

 “I have to go,” Ava said, as a vehicle pulled up to the curb.

 “Don’t,” Garrett said, taking her hands into his.
 “Stay.
 You know we can make this work.
-It’s suppose to be us.
+It’s us.
 You and me.
 Always.”

 Ava shook her head.
 “Please don’t do this,” she said as she pulled her hands away from his.
 “Please.”